It’s Wednesday night , so this series continues.

-I’m sure you all are saying, “We get it!
+I’m sure you’re saying, “We get it!
 You were amazing in high school.
-Put up or shut up.
 Get over it, or be amazing, again.”
 Well, I’m gonna do my best to be amazing again.

-Thankfully, we talked on the phone a lot throughout my whole ordeal, and the first time that I caught her up to speed – commencing a complete and total freak out/meltdown – she let me know that it was okay.
-And that even if it were her, she would be in the hospital instead of at the show.
+Thankfully, we talked on the phone a lot throughout my whole ordeal, and the first time that I caught her up to speed – commencing a complete and total freak out/meltdown – she let me know that it was okay, and even she would be in the hospital instead of at the show.

-This wasn’t my Everest – it wasn’t my huge, life-changing day.
-I cannot blame myself for taking off work to fix a heart problem.
-I can’t.
-(Yes, these paragraphs are way more for me than for you, and is something I try to convince myself of all the time.
-But it’s hard.
-The first time I missed a show was the first time I realized – maybe I’m not as strong as I used to be.)
+(Some of these paragraphs may be more for me than for you, trying to convince myself that I’m maybe not weak.
+It can be hard… The first time I missed a show was the first time I realized – maybe I’m not as strong as I used to be.)

-There’s more to come as far as realizations of how weak or strong or different I am (/was), but I’m going to save some for later.
-Now, I need to jump back in to where we were chronologically in the story.
-Next week, the story continues.
+There’s more to come as far as realizations of how weak, or strong, or different I am (/was), but that’s for later.
+For now, I let’s jump back in to where we were chronologically.
+The story continues next week.